By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 How much effort does it take to try to be happy?

-Are you one of those people who grew up trying to be happy, trying to look happy for a parent, for friends or those around you?
+Are you one of those people who grew up trying to be happy, trying to look happy for a parent, for friends, or those around you?
 Were you pretending to be happy but you never really felt it?

 After long periods of trying to be happy, of pretending so that you don’t make others sad, you lose touch with how you really feel.

-You may have despaired of every really feeling happy.
+You may have despaired of ever really feeling happy.
 Happiness for you was something you faked for others, but deep down inside you never really felt it.
 You began to wonder if you would ever genuinely feel happy the way others appeared to experience it every day.

 For this effort to try to feel the way you should, the way others tell you that you should feel, you pay a high price.
 You lose touch; become disconnected, from how you are really feeling.
-You begin to doubt that you will ever have a genuine happy experience the way others do.
+You begin to doubt that you will ever have a genuinely happy experience the way others do.

 You may give up on happiness and opt for not feeling so much pain.
 You may use drugs or alcohol to numb out or you might disconnect from your feelings altogether.

 One cause of this disconnect between your feelings and you, and there can be many causes, is those adults who did not validate your feelings.
 When you said you were sad they said you had nothing to be sad about.
 You began to question what you felt and what you should feel.

 Most of us know what anger feels like.
 But you may have been told that it’s not acceptable to feel anger, so you tried your hardest to feel an approved feeling.
 Before long you need others to tell you what it is you are feeling as you struggle to feel the way you should feel, rather than the way you do feel.